manpreetnarang/sublimevideo_rails/readme.md

 ```

-Add the resources to your application.js file
+Add the sublime.yml file to your config directory

 ```yaml